slampalo/misc/cheatsheet.md

 `chmod MODE FILE_NAME` = Change the permission of files or directory

 > Mode can be symbolic or absolute, and absolute mode would be used for the demonstration.
 Know more about mode, see article on chmod under header "3." in References.
-> Absolute mode consists of 3 integers and each position represents the permission for Owner, Group, Others respectively.
+> Absolute mode consists of 3 integers and each position represents the permission for User, Group, Others respectively.
 > There are three kinds of permissions and each is represented by a positive integer:
 >
 > - read = 4